Sepulven/philosophers/README.md

 In order to avoid the potential dead-lock error for philosopher with an odd index take the from left to right, for philosopher with an even index right to left.

+## Notes (20/11/2023)

+Turn information:
+	I will consider a turn the time that a philo takes to eat.
+	Therefore the current turn is equal to get_time() divided by the times it takes to eat.